 U.S. workers aren’t saving enough for retirement.
 Nowhere near it.
-The 2011 Retirement Confidence Survey (put together by ebri.org) found that:
+The annual Retirement Confidence Survey (put together by ebri.org) found that:

 “More than half of workers report they and/or their spouse have less than $25,000 in total savings and investments (excluding their home and defined benefit plans), including 29 percent who have less than $1,000.”

 Those are troubling numbers.
 But they’re not new.
-Over the past few years the survey has reporting similar results.
+Over the past few years, the survey has reported similar results.

 Obviously people should be saving for retirement, right?
 So why the disconnect?
 If it’s as simple as periodically taking some of your earnings and putting it into a retirement account, why aren’t more people doing it?